AustinKelsay/js-tutorial/README.md

 # Project-explanation
 You can find the project code in index.html

+Our project is a simple webpage that fetches the bitcoin spot price from the coinbase api every three seconds and shows/updates it on the webpage

 ## API calls:

 - An API (Application Programming Interface) is a way for different software systems to communicate with each other.